 Well, people’s trust and dependency on the Internet also raise another issue: the promise of cybersecurity.
-The Internet stores all kinds of information, such as personal privacies, government confidentiality, and business cost data.
+The Internet stores information, such as personal privacies, government confidentiality, and business cost data.
 All that information requires high protection, and this is where cybersecurity comes into play.

 Learn the Fundamentals of Cybersecurity

 To become a cybersecurity architect, first and foremost, you need to learn the fundamentals of cybersecurity.
 Understanding the current cybersecurity threat landscape is necessary for being a cybersecurity architect since it will help you enhance your ability to identify digital attacks.
 According to the report of the University of San Diego, some top cybersecurity threats include: